SotirisTouliopoulos/dingo/README.md

 ![corr_matrix_extend_true.png](/img/corr_matrix_extend_true.png)

 We can see that the additional reaction removed with `extend` set to `True` is `FRD7` which is the least correlated one across the matrix.
-`FRD7` is a fumarate reductase, which in the E. coli core model appears in a loop with `SUCDi`, as seen in the following figure obtained from `ESCHER`:
+`FRD7` is a fumarate reductase, which in the E. coli core model appears in a loop with `SUCDi`, as seen in the following figure obtained from `ESCHER` [3]:
 ![escher_frd7.png](/img/escher_frd7.png)